Demyelinating disease: Research

 Much of the research conducted on demyelinating diseases is targeted towards discovering the mechanisms by which these disorders function in an attempt to develop therapies and treatments for individuals affected by these conditions.
 For example, proteomics has revealed several proteins which contribute to the pathophysiology of demyelinating diseases.

 For example, COX-2 has been implicated in oligodendrocyte death in animal models of demyelination.

 The presence of myelin debris has been correlated with damaging inflammation as well as poor regeneration, due to the presence of inhibitory myelin components.

 N-cadherin is expressed in regions of active remyelination and may play an important role in generating a local environment conducive to remyelination.
 N-cadherin agonists have been identified and observed to stimulate neurite growth and cell migration, key aspects of promoting axon growth and remyelination after injury or disease.

 Immunomodulatory drugs such as fingolimod have been shown to reduce immune-mediated damage to the CNS, preventing further damage in patients with MS. The drug targets the role of macrophages in disease progression.

-Manipulating thyroid hormone levels may become a viable strategy to promote remyelination and prevent irreversible damage in MS patients.
+CNS-selective thyromimetics may become a viable strategy to protect myelin and promote remyelination in MS patients.

-It has also been shown that intranasal administration of apotransferrin (aTf) can protect myelin and induce remyelination.
+It has been shown that intranasal administration of apotransferrin (aTf) can protect myelin and induce remyelination in mice.

 Finally, electrical stimulation which activates neural stem cells may provide a method by which regions of demyelination can be repaired.

 In other animals

 Demyelinating diseases/disorders have been found worldwide in various animals.
 Some of these animals include mice, pigs, cattle, hamsters, rats, sheep, Siamese kittens, and a number of dog breeds (including Chow Chow, Springer Spaniel, Dalmatian, Samoyed, Golden Retriever, Lurcher, Bernese Mountain Dog, Vizsla, Weimaraner, Australian Silky Terrier, and mixed breeds).

+Ziggy Star, a female northern fur seal, was treated at the Marine Mammal Center beginning in March 2014 and was noted as the first reported case of a demyelinating disease in a marine mammal.
+She was later transported to Mystic Aquarium & Institute for Exploration for lifelong care as an ambassador to the public.
+In 2017, she was the first seal treated for hydrocephalus.